-The Group Sustainable Development Policy, Group Environmental Policy and Code of Business Conduct and Ethics codify Mediclinic’s commitment to conducting business responsibly, which are reviewed annually.
+The Group Sustainable Development Policy, Group Environmental Policy and Code of Business Conduct and Ethics, which are reviewed annually, codify Mediclinic’s commitment to conducting business responsibly.

-Reports on the Group’s sustainable development and corporate social responsibility are published annually with the annual report.
-Please visit the Investor Relations section for the latest and previous reports.
+A sustainable development report is published annually with the annual report.
+The latest issue is available below.
+Please visit the Investor Relations for previous reports.

-Mediclinic does not tolerate any form of human rights violation, including slavery and human trafficking, in its business or indirectly through its supply chain and is committed to ensuring that there is no slavery or human trafficking in our supply chain or in any part of our business.
+Mediclinic does not tolerate any form of human rights violation and is committed to ensuring that no form of slavery or human trafficking occurs in human resources, the supply chain or in any other part of the business.

-For each financial year, the Board of Mediclinic issues a statement in terms of Section 54 of the Modern Slavery Act 2015 reporting on the steps taken during the year to ensure that slavery and human trafficking is not taking place.
+For each financial year, the Board issues a statement in terms of Section 54 of the United Kingdom Modern Slavery Act 2015, reporting on the steps taken during the year to prevent modern slavery in the workplace.

 PDF | 206.84 KB